christc4/web/sites/handbook.avsbq.org/cs/coding/python/practice/index.md

 If you want the function to return the factorial instead of printing it, replace `print(sum)` with `return sum`
 </details>

+#### Return longest word

-#### Have a function take the sen paramater and return the longest word in the string.
+Have a function take the sen paramater and return the longest word in the string.
 If there are two or more words the same length, return the first word from the string with that length.
 Ignore punctuation and assume sen will not be empty

-    def LongestWord(sen):
-        test = sen.split(" ")
-        greatest = test[0]

-    for word in test:
-        if len(word) > len(greatest):
-        greatest = word
-        print(greatest)
+<object data=".txt/return_longest_word.txt" width="295" height="195"></object>

 <details><summary>Explanation:</summary>